 - Legumes – Some common legumes include beans, peas, chickpeas, lentils, soybeans, and peanuts.
 Beans and other legumes often return nutrients back to the soil, making them ideal companions.

 - Garlic – Plant garlic in the fall to harvest in the summer.
 Its pungent scent helps to keep pests away.
+(BTW – You might also like these other garlic companion plants!)

 - Leeks – Also in the Allium family, leeks also work well as a raspberry companion plant.
 These onion-like plants boast a strong aroma to help deter Japanese beetles and other pests.